 - Exterior insulation maximizes the performance of the thermal mass provided by the concrete structure.

 - Triple glazed windows (two glass and an internal membrane) have coatings that are optimized to their orientation and location on the building.

 - Fiberglass window frames on all windows, including the large curtain wall, offer higher insulation values over aluminum.
 They also ensure better long-term sealing, as the fiberglass and the windows expand and contract at the same rate.

-- Advanced temperature controls with weather prediction determine heating and cooling needs and accommodate for the building’s large thermal mass.
+- Advanced temperature controls with weather prediction determine the heating and cooling needs and accommodate the building’s large thermal mass.

-- Radiant slab heating and cooling is delivered through the ceiling on all four levels.
+- Radiant slab heating and cooling are delivered through the ceiling on all four levels.